Platform-OS/pos-module-common-styling/README.md

 - See examples of forms, buttons, and typography.
 - Find the complete list of CSS variables you can override.

-5. **Update Your .gitignore**: Add `modules/common-styling` to your `.gitignore` file to avoid directly modifying the module files.
-This precaution helps maintain the integrity of the module and simplifies future updates.

 ### Setup